frederic-perez/AmE-dictionary/data/dictionary.md

 __euphonium__ _n_
 __euphoria__ _n_ [:scroll: New Latin, from Greek, from euphoros, _healthy_ : eu-, eu- + pherein, _to bear_] A feeling of great happiness or well-being.
 __eupnea__ _n_ /yoop-NEE-uh/ [:scroll: From Greek eu- (good) + pnein (to breathe).]
 Normal breathing.
-__eurythmics__ _n_ :astonished: The interpretation in harmonious bodily movements of the rhythm of musical compositions; used to teach musical understanding. _Syn_ eurhythmics, eurhythmy, eurythmy
+__eurythmics__ _n_ :two::astonished: The interpretation in harmonious bodily movements of the rhythm of musical compositions; used to teach musical understanding. _Syn_ eurhythmics, eurhythmy, eurythmy
 __euryvocalic<sup>1</sup>__ _adj_ :dart: Containing each of the six vowels once.
 “Euryvocalic” is coined here to refer to these words; “eury-” meaning “broad”, referring to the broad range of vowels.
 Euryvocalics are a subset of panvocalics (which can have repeated vowels) and of euvocalics (which need not have a “y”).
 __euryvocalic<sup>2</sup>__ _n_ A word that contains each of the six vowels once.
 __Euskara__ _n_ :astonished: The Basque language.